adetalhouet/ocp-gitops/ztp/README.md

 </details>

 ## Some post deploy action
-As we have a server with only one Interface and no console port access, I couldn't create a bridge interface for libvirt.
+As I have a server with only one Interface and no console port access, I couldn't create a bridge interface for libvirt.
 So the poor man solution is to use iptables to forward the traffic hitting my public IP port 443 to my private VM IP.

 [They are more facing way to do this.](https://wiki.libvirt.org/page/Networking#Forwarding_Incoming_Connections)